The Probate Process

 The final step in the probate process consists of closing the estate and distributing the remaining assets to the heirs.
 If all goes smoothly, the final actions in the probate will be as follows:

-• Obtain a court order of distribution
+• Obtain a court order of distribution.

-• Close the estate accounts
+• Close the estate accounts.

-• Make final distributions to the heirs
+• Make final distributions to the heirs.

-• Obtain receipts from the heirs for the distributions made to them
+• Obtain receipts from the heirs for the distributions made to them.

 As you can tell, the probate process is lengthy and complex.
 The personal representative can choose to retain a probate attorney to guide the estate through this complicated process.
 However, even with an attorney’s help, the probate process can still take 12 to 18 months and, in many cases, even longer.

-Why Does an Inheritance Go to Probate?
+So Why Does an Inheritance Go to Probate?

 There are many reasons the probate processes occur, and each inheritance is different.
-Unfortunately, if the decedent owned property that doesn’t designate beneficiaries or isn’t arranged to avoid probate, their estate must legally go through the probate process before distributing to heirs.
-Depending on estate size, the will, individual items and other factors, there is a high possibility any inheritance will go to probate.
+Unfortunately, if the decedent owned property that doesn’t designate beneficiaries or isn’t arranged to avoid probate, their estate must legally go through the probate process before distributing it to heirs.
+Depending on estate size, will, individual items and other factors, there is a high possibility any inheritance will go to probate.
 However, some assets are almost always subject to probate:

 • Cash or cash accounts without a beneficiary